icon showing phone turned sideways

 One rather obvious feature of a printed book is that every time we go to it, it is exactly the same as before.
 Some readers feel that they can remember or find ideas by their location on the page, and there’s some research evidence for this.1

-We get the word topic from the Greek τοποι, which means place.
-When we were mainly an oral culture it was common to use imaginary places as memory aids2 – for example, you might think of a temple, and place ideas in niches inside it.
+Incidentally, we get the word topic from the Greek τοποι, which means place.
+When we were mainly an oral culture it was common to use imaginary places as memory aids4 – for example, you might think of a temple, and place ideas in niches inside it.
 Retrieval was a matter of walking through the building in the mind, and restoring the connection between place and fact.

 1. Ernst Rothkopf (1971) Incidental memory for the location of information in text.
 Journal of Verbal Learning & Verbal Behavior 10: 608–13.